3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Dating back to 1128, the Palace of Holyroodhouse started as an abbey for monks by David I.

 I recommend picking up an audio tour as you walk through rooms, gardens, and galleries.
 It tells a bunch of stories and history about Bonnie Prince Charlie, Mary Queen of Scots, Queen Victoria, other royal residences, and the palace itself.
+This is one of the most popular things to do in Edinburgh, so grab your entry tickets in advance.

 Behind the palace is the original Holyrood Abbey.
 It was burnt down in the 13th century, so it’s now in ruins.
-However, the property is a beautiful place to take photos since the remains are almost one thousand years old and covered in this beautiful bright green moss.
+However, the property is a beautiful place to take photos since the remains are almost one thousand years old and covered in this beautiful, bright green moss.

-Location: Google Maps | Cost: £20 ($25.20)
+Location: Google Maps | Cost: £22 ($29)

 Sunset at Arthur’s Seat